 It’s about time to give it a final shape!

 Erase all unnecessary pencil lines.
 If you have a pencil-type eraser, use it now.
 If not, use your standard eraser gently not to erase by mistake the important pencil strokes.

 You can draw the cow’s silhouette while erasing the unnecessary pencil lines.
 Just use the pencil softly because you may need to erase some parts again.

-Outline the whole cow by a softer pencil line as you see on this picture.
+Outline the whole cow by a softer pencil line as you see in this picture.

-Your cow is now approximately in the same or similar shape like this one on the picture.
+Your cow is now approximately in the same or similar shape as this one in the picture.
 You are virtually done.
 Your cow drawing is now ready.

 Now, you’ve learned how to draw a cow.
 You can stop right here if you want or you can continue to color it.

 Holstein cows have typical black parts on the fur.
 These create an interesting pattern that is unique for every cow.
 They look like some map.